 No one else pays her any mind.

 “Maybe you should hydrate.”
 Jody waves a hand to Everett.
 “Did you say you were getting chips?
-Bring water for Nikki.”
+Grab water for Nikki.”

 “You’re right.
 I’m famished,” he realizes and scurries toward the house.